 Q 5.
 Why do dogs seek out Cleavers?
 And what’s the benefit of the sticky/velcro leaves?

 Leaves, flowers, root used.
-One of the more popular weeds that people will eat and uses as an herbal remedy.
+One of the more popular weeds with benefits that people will eat and uses as an herbal remedy.
 Great for detoxing and supporting the liver, however, has some contraindications when used in conjunction with blood-thinners due to its anticoagulant properties.
 Also useful in helping treat kidney and urinary ailments including infections, due to the magnesium and zinc content it is good for promoting clear skin, can help maintain proper blood sugar.
-Roasted root is a great coffee substitute.
+The roasted root is a great coffee substitute.

-Postpartum depurative, emmenagogue, galactagogue and circulatory tonic.
-Helps regulate blood flow generally and specifically in relation to menstruation, increases breast milk production, also help with itchy skin.
+Postpartum depurative, emmenagogue, galactagogue, and circulatory tonic.
+It helps regulate blood flow generally and specifically in relation to menstruation, increases breast milk production, also helps with itchy skin.

 Use as a salad green.
 Miner’s lettuce is pleasingly crunchy, mild-tasting has large leaves, remains tender even when in flower, and is so loaded with vitamins it will cure scurvy.
 According to a study in the Journal of the American Dietetic Association, 100 grams of miner’s lettuce — about the size of a decent salad — contains a third of your daily requirement of Vitamin C, 22 percent of the Vitamin A, and 10 percent of the iron.